Motion Guided LIDAR-camera Self-calibration and Accelerated Depth Upsampling for Autonomous Vehicles

 \subsection{Motion guided self-calibration}

-The first experiment we present here on motion guided self-calibration shows the behavior of the objective function in \ref{ssec:registration} as a function of an offset from the true extrinsic parameters provided by KITTI.
-The data from KITTI we use in this regard corresponds to a vehicle driving in an urban area.
-We manually choose corresponding image (converted to grey scale) and point cloud sequences of 2,6 and 11 consecutive frames which contain motion in the scene and evaluate the objective function in \ref{ssec:registration} by fixing 5 parameters at true value and offset one to different values and then repeat the process for all 6 DOF of roll, pitch, yaw and x, y, z.
-A representative example is shown in Figure \ref{fig:motionCals} which plots the behavior of \eqref{motion} for a given parameter offset.

-We observe that the proposed obj. function shows a clear global minima at the correct calibration parameters with a few minor local bumps along the way and that these bumps are further smoothed as the number of sequential frames $L$ used in \eqref{motion} is increased.
-We hypothesize that as $L$ is further increased the behavior of \eqref{motion} becomes insensitive to these bumps by completely smoothing them in the local neighborhood around the correct value thus pushing \eqref{motion} to be both convex and smooth.
+The first experiment presented here on motion guided self-calibration shows the behavior of the objective function in Section \ref{ssec:registration} as a function of an offset from the true extrinsic parameters provided by KITTI.
+The data from KITTI used in this regard corresponds to a vehicle driving in an urban area.
+We manually choose corresponding image (converted to grey scale) and point cloud sequences of 2,6 and 11 consecutive frames that contain motion in the scene and evaluate the objective function in Section \ref{ssec:registration} by fixing 5 parameters at true value and offset one to different values and then repeat the process for all 6 DOF of roll, pitch, yaw and x, y, z.
+A representative example is shown in Figure \ref{fig:motionCals}, which includes plots of the behavior of Eq. \eqref{motion} for a given parameter offset.
+It was observed that the proposed objective function shows a clear global minimum at the correct calibration parameters with a few minor local bumps along the way.
+These bumps are further smoothed as the number of frames $L$ used in Eq. \eqref{motion} is increased pushing our cost function to be both convex and smooth in the local neighborhood around the optimal value.